Guide to a Concierge Career

 Projections for this position show that the number of Concierges in the United States will increase by 19.9% between 2020 and 2030.

-With such an increase in Concierge positions, you might want to learn more about what this role entails.
-That is why we created this guide: to help you fully understand the role of a Concierge, what it does and how to become one.
+With such an increase in Concierge employment, you might want to learn more about what this role entails.
+That is why we created this guide: to help you fully understand the Concierge role, what they do and how you can start.

 Keep reading to find out more.